Frequently Asked Questions

 5. What if I can't find my language?

-You will notice in the drop-down menu at the top, titled "Languages" the choices are currently: Spanish, French, German, and English.
+You will notice in the drop-down menu at the top, titled "Languages" the choices are limited.
 In the future, we hope to accept submissions for many other languages.
 If you would like to know how you can help to see your language represented, please contact us.

 6. Can I use someone else's story from the Great Story Reading Project?